Stormower/xsSpotter_PHP/README.md

-xsSpotter is a little tool wrote in PHP-CLI to find XSS flaws.
+xsSpotter is a little tool written in PHP-CLI to find XSS flaws.

 usage:
 php scanner.php